CHC50421

 Possible careers include after completing the diploma of youth work include:

-The diploma can be completed in 12 months, depending on your study schedule.
+The diploma can be completed in 12 - 18 months, depending on your study schedule.
+You can also receive recognition for prior learning to shorten this duration.

 You do not need a degree to work as a youth worker.
 However, You'll need a level 2 qualification to work with young people aged 16 and 17.
 You'll need a level 3 qualification to work with young people aged 18 and over.
 A degree in social work, psychology, or a related field will give much experience.